Skip to content

 _EVENT = {

--- Updates 'textInputNode' whenever the TextBox's Text property changes
+-- instance -> node: updates 'textInputNode' whenever the TextBox's Text changes

 Text = textInputNode,